mikadumont/mikadumont/README.md

 ✨ hi! <br>
-👩🏻‍💻 i do product things on visual studio and VS Code <br> 💬 ask me about roslyn <br>
+👩🏻‍💻 i do product things on visual studio and vs code <br> 💬 ask me about roslyn <br>
 🏝 based in santa monica, ca <br>
 🎧 listening to: <br> </samp>